goshcc/leetcode-algorithm/README.md

 # leetcode-algorithm
-Algorithm of leetcode and ->offer
+Algorithm of leetcode and offer